-It is the latest edition in the epic Skywalker saga in the Star Wars universe.
+It is the latest addition in the epic Skywalker saga in the Star Wars universe.

-The movie is visually appealing, full of beautiful color choice, unique looking creatures, fun new planets to explore thought-provoking scenes between our heroes and newcomers.
-For those of you who are late to the party on the Millennium Falcon, the previous film Star Wars The Force Awakens brought us back to the galaxy far, far, away where a new hero and new antagonist had emerged with whom the force had awaken.
+The movie is visually appealing, full of beautiful color choice, unique looking creatures, fun new planets to explore, and thought-provoking scenes between our heroes and newcomers.
+For those of you who are late to the party on the Millennium Falcon, the previous film Star Wars The Force Awakens brought us back to the galaxy far, far, away.
+Where a new hero and new antagonist had emerged with whom the force has become awaken in.

-The new antagonist comes through the bloodline of the most popular family in all the universe of whom the original trilogy centered around, Anakin Skywalker, also known as Darth Vader as the main antagonist and Luke Skywalker the main hero.
-The new protagonist, Rey, is surrounded by mystery, which followed much fan theory and speculation of who she really was and how she connects to our heroes we become so fond of in the original trilogy.
-She was so powerful with the force, knew how to do Jedi mind treats and bested the villain Kylo Ren is who is a direct descendant of Darth Vader himself!
+The new antagonist comes through the bloodline of the most popular family in all the universe of whom the original trilogy centered around.
+Anakin Skywalker, also known as Darth Vader as the main antagonist and Luke Skywalker the main hero.
+The new protagonist, Rey, is surrounded by mystery, which was followed with much fan theory and speculation of who she really was and how she connects to our heroes we have all become so fond of in the original trilogy.
+She was so powerful with the force, she even knew how to do Jedi mind treats and bested the villain Kylo Ren is who is a direct descendant of Darth Vader himself!

 I think this too is true in life.
 We are constantly told that it’s not what you know it’s who you know.
 We are often referenced by our affiliation or association.
 In social circles what you do is too often the first question people ask as if your job or title is what defines you.
 It is simply their way of trying to figure out if you are someone special or not by their standards.